OffsecDeer/offsecdeer/content/post/windows-spoofing.md

 [+] [2019-09-28T21:34:45] HTTP(80) NTLMv2 captured for Giulio-PC\Giulio from 192.168.1.146(WIN-OUU9E92U85U):49226:Giulio::Giulio-PC:1CCFD4B5BC7F01C6:2005C792AF9057E3F7DF66F087B2F671:0101000000000000789EA19DB075D5012AA8E961CF28230000000000000200000800300030000000000000000100000000200000D1D977DB91DDA40D1E5032F276471C836B5CD970F1A76DF292C143
 ```

 You probably noticed that all the hashes we received above in both cases come from HTTP.
-This depends on the way the user tries to interact with the desired request, for instance in both examples above I tried to contact a non-existing machine with the *net use \\name** command.
+This depends on the way the user tries to interact with the desired resource, for instance in both examples above I tried to contact a non-existing machine with the *net use \\name** command.
 A different result can be obtained if the unlucky user was to type the name of the resource either in the Explorer or Run GUI's, like this:

 ![img](/images/windows-spoofing/0.png)